wheybags/freeablo/readme.md

 # Compilation

 freeablo uses cmake and a c++ package manager called [hunter](https://github.com/ruslo/hunter), so it should be as simple as just compiling it like any normal cmake project.
 During the intitial run of cmake, some third-party dependencies will be downloaded and compiled.
-They can take a while, but they will be cached in ~/.hunter afterwards, so you should only have to do that once.
+They can take a while, but they will be cached in ~/.hunter (C:\\.hunter on windows) afterwards, so you should only have to do that once.

 ## Detailed instructions